renatawong/renatawong.github.io/_pages/join-us.md

-## Broad research areas of the Lab:
+## Broad research areas of the lab:

 1. **Quantum computing and quantum information** (including quantum machine learning)
 2. **Physics-informed machine learning** (particularly suitable for physics students)
 3. **Artificial intelligence for medical applications** (medical doctors, and medical students are also welcome)

-## Benefits of joining our Lab:
+## Benefits of joining our lab:

-Besides the mentorship of your project/thesis, you will gain access to our Lab's resources, including our equipment (check the tab Equipment for what we offer).
+Besides the mentorship of your project/thesis, you will gain access to our lab's resources, including our equipment (check the tab Equipment for what we offer).

 ## PhD students

 If you are interested in pursuing a PhD in one of our research areas, please contact us to inquire about available opportunities.

 ## Master's students

-If you are a master's student working in one of our research areas under the supervision of Prof. Renata Wong, you will become a member of the Lab.
+If you are a master's student working in one of our research areas under the supervision of Prof. Renata Wong, you will become a member of the lab.

 ## Bachelor's students